OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     //

         /**
-         * @return hello objectId of this user.
+         * @return The objectId of this user.
          */
         public String getObjectId() {
             return objectId;
         }

         /**
-         * @param objectId hello objectId tooset toothis User object.
+         * @param objectId The objectId to set to this User object.
          */
         public void setObjectId(String objectId) {
             this.objectId = objectId;
         }

         /**
-         * @return hello objectType of this user.
+         * @return The objectType of this user.
          */
         public String getObjectType() {
             return objectType;
         }

         /**
-         * @param objectType hello objectType tooset toothis User object.
+         * @param objectType The objectType to set to this User object.
          */
         public void setObjectType(String objectType) {
             this.objectType = objectType;
         }

         /**
-         * @return hello userPrincipalName of this user.
+         * @return The userPrincipalName of this user.
          */
         public String getUserPrincipalName() {
             return userPrincipalName;
         }

         /**
-         * @param userPrincipalName hello userPrincipalName tooset toothis User object.
+         * @param userPrincipalName The userPrincipalName to set to this User object.
          */
         public void setUserPrincipalName(String userPrincipalName) {
             this.userPrincipalName = userPrincipalName;
         }

         /**
-         * @return hello usageLocation of this user.
+         * @return The usageLocation of this user.
          */
         public String getUsageLocation() {
             return usageLocation;
         }

         /**
-         * @param usageLocation hello usageLocation tooset toothis User object.
+         * @param usageLocation The usageLocation to set to this User object.
          */
         public void setUsageLocation(String usageLocation) {
             this.usageLocation = usageLocation;
         }

         /**
-         * @return hello telephoneNumber of this user.
+         * @return The telephoneNumber of this user.
          */
         public String getTelephoneNumber() {
             return telephoneNumber;
         }

         /**
-         * @param telephoneNumber hello telephoneNumber tooset toothis User object.
+         * @param telephoneNumber The telephoneNumber to set to this User object.
          */
         public void setTelephoneNumber(String telephoneNumber) {
             this.telephoneNumber = telephoneNumber;
         }

         /**
-         * @return hello surname of this user.
+         * @return The surname of this user.
          */
         public String getSurname() {
             return surname;
         }

         /**
-         * @param surname hello surname tooset toothis User object.
+         * @param surname The surname to set to this User object.
          */
         public void setSurname(String surname) {
             this.surname = surname;
         }

         /**
-         * @return hello streetAddress of this user.
+         * @return The streetAddress of this user.
          */
         public String getStreetAddress() {
             return streetAddress;
         }

         /**
-         * @param streetAddress hello streetAddress tooset toothis user.
+         * @param streetAddress The streetAddress to set to this user.
          */
         public void setStreetAddress(String streetAddress) {
             this.streetAddress = streetAddress;
         }

         /**
-         * @return hello state of this user.
+         * @return The state of this user.
          */
         public String getState() {
             return state;
         }

         /**
-         * @param state hello state tooset toothis User object.
+         * @param state The state to set to this User object.
          */
         public void setState(String state) {
             this.state = state;
         }

         /**
-         * @return hello preferredLanguage of this user.
+         * @return The preferredLanguage of this user.
          */
         public String getPreferredLanguage() {
             return preferredLanguage;
         }

         /**
-         * @param preferredLanguage hello preferredLanguage tooset toothis user.
+         * @param preferredLanguage The preferredLanguage to set to this user.
          */
         public void setPreferredLanguage(String preferredLanguage) {
             this.preferredLanguage = preferredLanguage;
         }

         /**
-         * @return hello postalCode of this user.
+         * @return The postalCode of this user.
          */
         public String getPostalCode() {
             return postalCode;
         }

         /**
-         * @param postalCode hello postalCode tooset toothis user.
+         * @param postalCode The postalCode to set to this user.
          */
         public void setPostalCode(String postalCode) {
             this.postalCode = postalCode;
         }

         /**
-         * @return hello physicalDeliveryOfficeName of this user.
+         * @return The physicalDeliveryOfficeName of this user.
          */
         public String getPhysicalDeliveryOfficeName() {
             return physicalDeliveryOfficeName;
         }

         /**
-         * @param physicalDeliveryOfficeName hello physicalDeliveryOfficeName tooset toothis User object.
+         * @param physicalDeliveryOfficeName The physicalDeliveryOfficeName to set to this User object.
          */
         public void setPhysicalDeliveryOfficeName(String physicalDeliveryOfficeName) {
             this.physicalDeliveryOfficeName = physicalDeliveryOfficeName;
         }

         /**
-         * @return hello passwordPolicies of this user.
+         * @return The passwordPolicies of this user.
          */
         public String getPasswordPolicies() {
             return passwordPolicies;
         }

         /**
-         * @param passwordPolicies hello passwordPolicies tooset toothis User object.
+         * @param passwordPolicies The passwordPolicies to set to this User object.
          */
         public void setPasswordPolicies(String passwordPolicies) {
             this.passwordPolicies = passwordPolicies;
         }

         /**
-         * @return hello mobile of this user.
+         * @return The mobile of this user.
          */
         public String getMobile() {
             return mobile;
         }

         /**
-         * @param mobile hello mobile tooset toothis User object.
+         * @param mobile The mobile to set to this User object.
          */
         public void setMobile(String mobile) {
             this.mobile = mobile;
         }

         /**
-         * @return hello password of this user.
+         * @return The password of this user.
          */
         public String getPassword() {
             return password;
         }

         /**
-         * @param password hello mobile tooset toothis User object.
+         * @param password The mobile to set to this User object.
          */
         public void setPassword(String password) {
             this.password = password;
         }

         /**
-         * @return hello mail of this user.
+         * @return The mail of this user.
          */
         public String getMail() {
             return mail;
         }

         /**
-         * @param mail hello mail tooset toothis User object.
+         * @param mail The mail to set to this User object.
          */
         public void setMail(String mail) {
             this.mail = mail;
         }

         /**
-         * @return hello MailNickname of this user.
+         * @return The MailNickname of this user.
          */
         public String getMailNickname() {
             return mailNickname;
         }

         /**
-         * @param mail hello MailNickname tooset toothis User object.
+         * @param mail The MailNickname to set to this User object.
          */
         public void setMailNickname(String mailNickname) {
             this.mailNickname = mailNickname;
         }

         /**
-         * @return hello jobTitle of this user.
+         * @return The jobTitle of this user.
          */
         public String getJobTitle() {
             return jobTitle;
         }

         /**
-         * @param jobTitle hello jobTitle tooset toothis User object.
+         * @param jobTitle The jobTitle to set to this User object.
          */
         public void setJobTitle(String jobTitle) {
             this.jobTitle = jobTitle;
         }

         /**
-         * @return hello givenName of this user.
+         * @return The givenName of this user.
          */
         public String getGivenName() {
             return givenName;
         }

         /**
-         * @param givenName hello givenName tooset toothis User object.
+         * @param givenName The givenName to set to this User object.
          */
         public void setGivenName(String givenName) {
             this.givenName = givenName;
         }

         /**
-         * @return hello facsimileTelephoneNumber of this user.
+         * @return The facsimileTelephoneNumber of this user.
          */
         public String getFacsimileTelephoneNumber() {
             return facsimileTelephoneNumber;
         }

         /**
-         * @param facsimileTelephoneNumber hello facsimileTelephoneNumber tooset toothis User object.
+         * @param facsimileTelephoneNumber The facsimileTelephoneNumber to set to this User object.
          */
         public void setFacsimileTelephoneNumber(String facsimileTelephoneNumber) {
             this.facsimileTelephoneNumber = facsimileTelephoneNumber;
         }

         /**
-         * @return hello displayName of this user.
+         * @return The displayName of this user.
          */
         public String getDisplayName() {
             return displayName;
         }

         /**
-         * @param displayName hello displayName tooset toothis User object.
+         * @param displayName The displayName to set to this User object.
          */
         public void setDisplayName(String displayName) {
             this.displayName = displayName;
         }

         /**
-         * @return hello dirSyncEnabled of this user.
+         * @return The dirSyncEnabled of this user.
          */
         public String getDirSyncEnabled() {
             return dirSyncEnabled;
         }

         /**
-         * @param dirSyncEnabled hello dirSyncEnabled tooset toothis User object.
+         * @param dirSyncEnabled The dirSyncEnabled to set to this User object.
          */
         public void setDirSyncEnabled(String dirSyncEnabled) {
             this.dirSyncEnabled = dirSyncEnabled;
         }

         /**
-         * @return hello department of this user.
+         * @return The department of this user.
          */
         public String getDepartment() {
             return department;
         }

         /**
-         * @param department hello department tooset toothis User object.
+         * @param department The department to set to this User object.
          */
         public void setDepartment(String department) {
             this.department = department;
         }

         /**
-         * @return hello lastDirSyncTime of this user.
+         * @return The lastDirSyncTime of this user.
          */
         public String getLastDirSyncTime() {
             return lastDirSyncTime;
         }

         /**
-         * @param lastDirSyncTime hello lastDirSyncTime tooset toothis User object.
+         * @param lastDirSyncTime The lastDirSyncTime to set to this User object.
          */
         public void setLastDirSyncTime(String lastDirSyncTime) {
             this.lastDirSyncTime = lastDirSyncTime;
         }

         /**
-         * @return hello country of this user.
+         * @return The country of this user.
          */
         public String getCountry() {
             return country;
         }

         /**
-         * @param country hello country tooset toothis user.
+         * @param country The country to set to this user.
          */
         public void setCountry(String country) {
             this.country = country;
         }

         /**
-         * @return hello city of this user.
+         * @return The city of this user.
          */
         public String getCity() {
             return city;
         }

         /**
-         * @param city hello city tooset toothis user.
+         * @param city The city to set to this user.
          */
         public void setCity(String city) {
             this.city = city;
         }

         /**
-         * @return hello accountEnabled attribute of this user.
+         * @return The accountEnabled attribute of this user.
          */
         public String getAccountEnabled() {
             return accountEnabled;
         }

         /**
-         * @param accountEnabled hello accountEnabled tooset toothis user.
+         * @param accountEnabled The accountEnabled to set to this user.
          */
         public void setAccountEnabled(String accountEnabled) {
             this.accountEnabled = accountEnabled;